rcaileff/career_ladders/software_engineering/core_engineer.md

 ## SDLC/Process
 * Leads SE/Sr. developers through the Enova development process.
-* Familiar with release management within Enova and works to evolve and improve it
 * Sharing knowledge/wisdom/experiences outside of the team e.g. blog, talk etc

 ## Engineer Exchange